D'Andre Swift Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 Matchup vs. Chicago

-- Over his three career matchups against them, Swift has averaged eight rushing yards per game versus the Bears, 53.5 fewer than his over/under in Thursday's game.
+- In his three career matchups against the Bears, Swift averaged eight rushing yards per game, 53.5 fewer yards than his over/under in Thursday's game.

-- Swift has had a rushing touchdown in one game versus the Bears, but did not have multiple TDs in that game.
+- In one of three games versus the Bears Swift has run for a touchdown.
+But he did not have multiple TDs in that game.

-- In terms of defending against the run, the Bears are 24th in the NFL, allowing 122.8 yards per game.
+- The Bears have the NFL's 24th-ranked defense against the run, giving up 122.8 yards per game.

-- Swift and the Lions will face off against the NFL's 17th-ranked defense in terms of rushing touchdowns conceded (10).
+- The Lions are up against the NFL's 17th-ranked D when it comes to rushing TDs allowed (10 this year).

 Recent Performances

-- Against the Browns last week, Swift rushed 14 times for 136 yards (9.7 yards per carry) and scored one touchdown.
+- Swift put together a 136-yard rushing performance in last week's matchup with the Browns, carrying the ball 14 times (averaging 9.7 yards per attempt) while scoring one touchdown.

-- During his last three games, Swift has rushed for 293 yards (97.7 per game) on 59 carries with one touchdown.
+- In his last three games, Swift has 293 rushing yards on 59 carries (97.7 yards per game), with one touchdown.

 Swift's Detroit Teammates